-SynSel’s selected synthetic fuel manufacturing processes produce Second-Generation Biofuel that has a significantly reduced greenhouse gas emission profile compared with both petroleum-based fuel and First-Generation Biofuels (e.g., soy-based biodiesel and corn-based ethanol).
-A Michigan Tech University study found that wood-derived fuel like that produced by SynSel emits up to a 90%+ reduction in greenhouse gases compared with petro-based equivalents.
+SynSel’s selected synthetic biofuel manufacturing processes produce Synthetic Biofuel that has a significantly reduced greenhouse gas emission profile compared with both petroleum-based fuel and First-Generation Biofuels such as soy-based biodiesel and corn-based ethanol.
+A Michigan Tech University study found that wood-derived fuel like that produced by SynSel can reduce greenhouse gas emissions by more than 90% compared with petroleum-based equivalents.

 SynSel fuel also overcomes key limitations of First-Generation Biofuels including: